ghialazaro/Cybersecurity-Bootcamp-PROJECT1/README.md

 Metricbeat records the metrics and statistics that it collects and ships them to Elasticsearch.

+The configuration details of each machine may be found below:

 | Name         | Function | IP Address | Operating System |
 |--------------|----------|------------|------------------|